wuharvey/music-mike/Project Proposal.md

 By taking advantage of music theory and the relationships of notes within scales and modes with each other along with the relationships between notes from different scales and modes, MUSICMIKE can create a more intuitive programming language for musicians.

-### EXAMPLE PROGRAM
+### Example Program
 The bread and butter of MUSICMIKE are the unique list constructors.
+Lists can only take one type in MUSICMIKE, similar to OCaml.

-Square brackets construct a "normal list" - this is similar to a list in OCaml.
+Square brackets construct a "normal list".
 Double square brackets [[]] are designed for convenient creation of rhythm lists and take expressions that are converted to floats.
-These expressions take the following form:
+These expressions take the following form: [insert here]
 Angular brackets < > facilitate pitch list creation.

 	// Happy Birthday
 	mode = Cmajor;